LINUXHUNTERREDHAT/mspm/README.md

 ## Requirements for `mspm-build`

+By default, mspm-build executes inside /etc/mspm/cache/<package_name>.
+Do not change this working directory; perform all build operations directly within it.

 Every `mspm-build` script is sourced as a Bash script and must adhere to the following rules:

 ### 1. File Naming